Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Abstract

 \section{Abstract}

-Many techniques for automated inference of inductive invariants for distributed protocols have been developed over the past several years, but their performance can still be unpredictable and their failure modes opaque for large-scale verification tasks.
-In this paper, we present \textit{inductive proof slicing}, a new automated, compositional technique for inductive invariant inference that scales effectively to large distributed protocol verification tasks.
-Our technique is built on a core, novel data structure, the \textit{inductive proof graph}, which explicitly represents the lemma and action dependencies of an inductive invariant and is built incrementally during the inference procedure, backwards from a target safety property.
-We present an invariant inference algorithm that integrates localized syntax-guided lemma synthesis routines at nodes of this graph, which are accelerated by computation of localized grammar and state variable slices.
-Additionally, in the case of failure to produce a complete inductive invariant, maintenance of this proof graph structure allows failures to be localized to small sub-components of this graph, enabling fine-grained failure diagnosis and repair by a user.
-We evaluate our technique on several complex distributed and concurrent protocols, including a large scale specification of the Raft consensus protocol, which is beyond the capabilities of modern distributed protocol verification tools, and also demonstrate how its interpretability features allow effective diagnosis and repair in cases of initial failure.
+Many techniques for the automated verification of distributed protocols have been developed over the past several years, but their performance is still unpredictable and their failure modes can be opaque for industrial scale verification tasks.
+Thus, in practice, large-scale verification efforts typically require some amount of human guidance.
+In this paper, we present \textit{inductive proof decomposition}, a new methodology for interactive safety verification that provides a compositional, interactive approach to inductive invariant development.
+Our approach guides the human-aided development of inductive invariants via a novel structure, an \textit{inductive proof graph}, which is built incrementally by a human verifier, working backwards from a target safety property.
+A user is guided by induction counterexamples that are localized to specific nodes of this graph, and nodes of this proof graph are further decomposed based on logical actions that appear in a protocol's transition relation.
+Our decomposition also enables a localized \textit{variable slicing} technique that hides irrelevant protocol state at each sub-component of an inductive proof, allowing a user to focus on fine-grained sub-problems rather than a large, monolithic inductive invariant.
+We present our technique and experience applying it to develop inductive safety proofs of several complex distributed protocols, including the Raft consensus protocol, which is beyond the capabilities of modern automated verification tools.
+We also demonstrate how the developed proof graphs provide additional insight into the structure of a protocol proof and its correctness.